MLZ is a cooperation between:

 2 dhkl sin (Θ) = λ

-Because of its large variety of short wavelengths, flexible resolutions and high flux, HEiDi is suitable for studies on many different crystalline samples and related topics in solid matter physics, solid state chemistry, mineralogy, and material sciences.
-Many of these compounds are of potential interest for energy or data storage technologies.
-Examples are:
+Because of its large variety of short wavelengths, flexible resolutions, and high flux, HEiDi is suitable for studies on many different crystalline samples and related topics in solid matter physics, solid state chemistry, mineralogy, and material sciences.
+Many of these compounds are potentially interesting for energy or data storage technologies.

 • High temperature superconductors (e.g. cuprates, pnictides)

-• Multiferroics (e.g. manganates), magneto calorics, and other complex ferro- and antiferromagnetic compounds
+• Multiferroics (e.g. manganates), magneto calorics, and other complex ferro-, ferri- or antiferromagnetic compounds

 • Mixed crystals (e.g. AsSe compounds)